 Research Projects.
 Over the years, Vienna Scientific Instruments (VSI) has been actively involved in various research projects, both nationally and internationally, in collaboration with academic institutions and other industrial partners.
 By participating in research projects, VSI has gained valuable insight into the latest trends and technologies in various fields of scientific instrumentation.
 These insights have enabled VSI to develop cutting-edge products that meet the needs of researchers and industrial customers alike.
 Vienna Scientific has also gained a deep understanding of the complex challenges faced by researchers in various fields and has been able to provide customized solutions to meet these challenges.
-One of the key benefits of participating in research projects for VSI has been the opportunity to collaborate with leading researchers and institutions around the world.
+One of the key benefits of participating in research projects for Vienna Scientific has been the opportunity to collaborate with leading researchers and institutions around the world.
 This has enabled VSI to build strong relationships with key players in the respective fields and develop a network of contacts and resources that can be leveraged to further research interests.
 Overall, VSI's participation in research projects has been a key driver of its success in the scientific instrumentation market.
-Read more about the expected benefits of cross-sectoral R&D for economies. and have a look at selected current and past R&D&I projects of Vienna Scientific below.
+Read more about the expected benefits of cross-sectoral R&D for economies, and have a look at selected current and past R&D&I projects of Vienna Scientific below.
 An overview on activities at scientific meetings and publications of your staff members can be found at the related webpage.
 Do not hesitate to contact us to discuss a potential joint proposal - we are here to help you prepare the proposal and, if successful, to deliver innovative technologies!

 The active involvement of commercial companies in research and development activities is a key factor in Europe's development.
 Vienna Scientific is fully committed to the Triple Helix concept of university-industry-government relationships - illustrating the necessary shift from an industry-government dyad in the industrial society to a growing triadic university-industry-government relationship in the knowledge society.
 Get in contact to develop a joint, multidisciplinary, cross-sectoral proposal!

 The EU H2020 ATTRACT call funded breakthrough ideas in detection and imaging technologies.
-Our NextMR-IAA project will combine imaging technology, mechatronic automation and image analysis technology in a unique and highly innovative way to significantly advance minirhizotron technology for in situ root analysis.
-In detail, the NextMR-IAA project will 1) combine state-of-the-art imaging sensors (UHD VIS and certain near infrared (NIR) wavebands) with MR imaging automation to allow for effective and precise imaging of roots, and 2) will develop machine learning-based approaches to automatically segmentate & classify roots.
+Our NextMR-IAA project will combine imaging technology, mechatronic automation and image analysis technology in a unique and highly innovative way to significantly advance UHD minirhizotron camera technology for in situ root analysis.
+In detail, the NextMR-IAA project will 1) combine state-of-the-art imaging sensors (UHD VIS and certain near infrared (NIR) wavebands) with MR imaging automation to allow for effective and precise imaging of roots, and 2) will develop machine learning-based approaches to automatically segment & classify roots.
 See the VSI ATTRACT web-page for details.

 The objectives of Vienna Scientific in the H2020 project 'FutureArctic' (Marie Sklodowska-Curie Action, Innovative Training Network) are 1) to develop an an autonomous, permanently installed and remote-controllable automatic minirhizotron (MR) imaging systems suitable for arctic environments, 2) to identify multi-spectral wavelength (ranges) allowing for enhanced segmentation and species-specific differentiation of (three exemplary) arctic target root systems, and 3) to conceptualise the implementation of multi-spectral imaging beyond VIS in MR imaging systems.
 Please see the VSI FutureArctic webpage and the FutureArctic consortium website for details.